Lincoln Award: Illinois Teen Readers' Choice Award

-The Abraham Lincoln Readers' Choice Award winner is awarded to the book from that year's master list that earns the highest number of student votes.
+The Lincoln Award is given to the book from that year's master list that earns the highest number of student votes.

-This program is designed to encourage high school students to read for pleasure and to become lifelong readers.
-The award is named after former President Abraham Lincoln, an avid reader and noted author, is sponsored by ISLMA (Illinois School Library Media Association) and administered by the ALHSBA steering committee.
+This program encourages teens to read for pleasure and to become lifelong readers.
+Named after former President Abraham Lincoln, an avid reader and noted author, the Lincoln Award is sponsored by ISLMA (Illinois School Library Media Association) and administered by the steering committee.